 Raccoons are also carriers of leptospirosis, raccoon roundworm, and parasites like fleas and ticks.
 Their feces contain harmful bacteria and can be dangerous to clean up without proper protective equipment.
 The contamination they leave behind often requires professional biohazard cleanup, not just surface disinfection.

 If you suspect a raccoon is nesting inside your home, do not attempt to confront or trap it yourself.
 Raccoons can be aggressive, especially mothers with young, and they are powerful enough to injure pets or damage traps.
-Titus Restoration partners with licensed wildlife control operators to safely remove raccoons, followed by full decontamination and repair of the entry damage.
+Titus Contracting partners with licensed wildlife control operators to safely remove raccoons, followed by full decontamination and repair of the entry damage.

 Michigan homeowners are all too familiar with the unmistakable smell of skunk spray — but what many don’t realize is that skunks can do much more than stink up your yard.
 These burrowing animals love to dig beneath porches, sheds, decks, and crawlspaces, creating dens that can weaken structural supports and invite other pests.